Holomorphic 1-forms on the moduli space of curves: Examples in dimension two

 \subsection{The liftable case: surfaces in the Noether-Lefschetz locus}

-~\\ We analyze some surfaces $S$ in $\PP^3$ with $\Omega_S^1$ that is $\cL$-liftable for a suitable nef, big and semiample line bundle $\cL$.
-In order to find interesting examples one needs to consider surfaces in the Noether-Lefschetz locus as, otherwise, all big line bundles on $S$ would be multiples of the hyperplane class (see \cite[I, 3.3]{Voi2} for details). \\
+~\\ For this example we restrict to the case $k=\bC$.
+We analyze some surfaces $S$ in $\PP^3$ with $\Omega_S^1$ that is $\cL$-liftable for a suitable big and semiample line bundle $\cL$.
+In order to find interesting examples one needs to consider surfaces in the Noether-Lefschetz locus as, otherwise, all big line bundles on $S$ would be multiples of the hyperplane class (see \cite[Chapter I, Section 3.3]{Voi2} and \cite{Lop} for details).

-More precisely, $S$ will be a general surface in the Noether-Lefschetz locus of sextic surfaces which contains a quartic plane curve $E$.
-These surfaces have Picard rank $2$ and $\NS(S)$ spanned by the hyperplane class $H$ and by $E$ (see \cite{Lop}).
-An extremal ray for the cone of effective curves on $S$ is $E$ itself as $E^2=-4$ whereas the other one is the residual intersection of the hyperplane containing $E$ and $S$, which is a conic $R$ with self intersection $R^2=-6$.
-It is easy to see that $\OO_S(H+E)$ and $\OO_S(4H-E)$ (contracting $E$ and $R$ respectively) are, up to multiples, the only line bundles which are nef, big, semiample (actually, globally generated) but not ample.
+More precisely, $S$ will be a very general surface in the Noether-Lefschetz locus of sextic surfaces which contains a general quartic plane curve $E$.
+These surfaces have Picard rank $2$ and $\NS(S)\simeq\Pic(S)$ is spanned by the hyperplane class $H$ and by $E$ (see \cite{Lop}).
+An extremal ray for the cone of effective curves on $S$ is $E$ itself as $E^2=-4$ whereas the other one is the residual intersection $R$ in $S$ of the hyperplane containing $E$.
+By construction, $R$ is a conic with self intersection $R^2=-6$.
+It is easy to see that $\OO_S(H+E)$ and $\OO_S(4H-E)$ (contracting $E$ and $R$ respectively) are, up to multiples, the only line bundles which are big, semiample (actually, globally generated) but not ample.
+Moreover, the classes of $H+E$ and $4H-E$ span the nef cone of $S$.